-5.4.3 Runtime Environment
+5.4.4 Define a Runtime Environment

-A Firmware define a runtime environment which is the set of classes, methods and fields all applications are allowed to use.
-In most of the cases the runtime environment is an aggregation of several kernel APIs built with module project build-runtime-api skeleton.
+A Multi-Sandbox Firmware must define a runtime environment which is the set of classes, methods and fields all applications are allowed to use.
+In most of the cases the runtime environment is an aggregation of several Kernel APIs.